fermmm/group-date/readme/deploying-aws.md

 ## Migrating database content from Gremlin Server to AWS Neptune

-If you have database content in GraphML (xml) in the database-backups folder and you want to migrate that into Neptune follow these steps:
+When using gremlin server the database content is saved as GraphML (xml) in the database-backups folder.
+If you want to migrate that into Neptune follow these steps:

 1. This repo includes a converter from GraphML to CSV (The format Neptune can import), is [this script they did](https://github.com/awslabs/amazon-neptune-tools/tree/master/graphml2csv) with an issue fixed.
+To generate a CSV from **database-backups/current.xml** run this command:

+   `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`

-To generate a CSV from **database-backups/current.xml** run this command: `./vendor/graphml2csv/graphml2csv.py -i database-backups/latest.xml`.
-This will generate 2 CSV files in the same folder, one containing the vertices and one containing the edges.
-Maybe you need to give execution permissions to the file **graphml2csv.py**
+   This will generate 2 CSV files in the same folder where the xml is located, one containing the vertices and one containing the edges.
+Maybe you need to give execution permissions to the file **graphml2csv.py** and have python installed in your system.